 Student rooms are not equipped with towels, soap and shampoo.
-Bed-linen is provided once a week.
+Bed-linen is provided on every second week.
 Iron and hairdryer can be rented from the reception for a deposit.

 7. What is not allowed to bring with me when I move in?

 Please note that electric devices such as iron, hot plates, grills of any type, electrical ranges, toasters, or water boilers cannot be used in the room or in the common premises according to the safety policy.
 Please use equipments provided by the Residence Center in the lounges.